Golan History, Family Crest & Coats of Arms

 The surname Golan was first found in Lincolnshire, where they held a family seat from ancient times.

-Important Dates for the Golan family
+Early History of the Golan family

 This web page shows only a small excerpt of our Golan research.
 Another 95 words (7 lines of text) covering the years 1196, 1212, 1273, 1379, 1479, and 1536 are included under the topic Early Golan History in all our PDF Extended History products and printed products wherever possible.